guozheng-git/pymol-scripts/ddt-pae.md

 For example, consider a multiple-choice question where the correct answer is C:
 If the model’s predicted probability distribution is A=0.1, B=0.2, C=0.7, D=0.0, the cross-entropy loss is $-\log(0.7)$, which is relatively small, indicating a good prediction.
 If the model’s predicted distribution is A=0.9, B=0.1, C=0.0, D=0.0, the cross-entropy loss becomes $-\log(0.0)$, approaching infinity, meaning the model’s prediction is completely off.

-The researchers behind AlphaFold2 train the model’s predicted pLDDT distribution using a cross-entropy loss between the predicted pLDDT distribution and the lDDT-C calculated from the predicted and true structures.
-Since the lDDT-C per residue is discretized into a one-hot “1 hot + 49 cold” vector, the loss only needs to take the negative log-likelihood of the predicted probability corresponding to the correct bin:
+The researchers behind AlphaFold2 train the model’s predicted pLDDT distribution **using a cross-entropy loss** between the **predicted pLDDT distribution** and the **lDDT-C calculated from the predicted and true structures**.
+Since the lDDT-C per residue is discretized into a one-hot “1 hot + 49 cold” vector, **the loss only needs to take the negative log-likelihood of the predicted probability corresponding to the correct bin**:

 $$
 L = H(p, q) = -\log q(k)